-Families wishing to apply for financial aid must submit a completed Parents' Financial Statement (PFS) with all required supporting documents and non-refundable application fee directly to School and Student Services (SSS).
-The application process is quickest, easiest, and least costly when completed online through the SSS website.
-Applicant families may submit the $39 application fee and upload supporting documents through the SSS portal.
+Families wishing to apply for financial aid should submit a completed Parents' Financial Statement (PFS) with all required supporting documents and non-refundable application fee of $51 directly to School and Student Services (SSS) via its secure portal.
+Paper applications are no longer accepted.

 Required Supporting Documents

-Please submit copies of the following supporting documents directly to SSS either by digital upload or by mail, accompanied by a Required Documents Cover Sheet:
+Please submit copies of the following supporting documents directly to SSS:

 - Form 4506 Tax Information Authorization

 - Your application is not considered complete without your supporting documents.
 You may wish to start tax preparation early in order to meet the February 15 deadline.
 Those who are unable to complete tax returns early, business owners for example, may fill out the PFS using estimates based on the prior year and submit the tax returns when they become available.
 No grants will be awarded in the absence of supporting documents.

 In allocating financial aid resources the following criteria are considered: